Can You Get a Criminal Record for Drunk Driving? Legal Facts

 • Long-term Consequences: Criminal records impact housing, insurance, and educational opportunities

-• Prevention Priority: Avoiding drunk driving is the only way to prevent these serious criminal consequences
+• Prevention Priority: Avoiding impaired driving reduces the risk of criminal charges and related consequences